playgrdstar/graph_and_ask/README.md

 ### What is used for kg_backend
 - Django
-- Django REST Framework
-- PostgreSQL (or any other database as configured)
-- Django Ninja for API development
+- Django Ninja
-- CORS headers for cross-origin requests
+- fastnode2vec
+- leidenalg
+- networkx
+- igraph
+- sklearn
+- pydantic

 ### Key Files